actris-cloudnet/dataportal-docs/netcdf.md

 ## Files and filenames

+Files should use the netCDF4 classic file format.
 Each level 1 (instrumental or model data) or level 2 (meteorological product) file should contain data from a single day.
 The times reported in the file should be in hours UTC, so for instruments that operate continuously, each individual file should run from midnight to midnight UTC.

 Filenames should be of the form `YYYYMMDD_WHERE_WHAT.nc` or `YYYYMMDD_WHERE_WHAT_ID.nc`, where the fields are as follows: